Introduction: Star Finder

 Edit: actually, after having written this instructable, I decided to give it a go and build a two axis tracker in the same style..

-As said, this was a gift project and it should look extremely simple yet have some mystical elegance, not a geeky device that needed a computer or smart phone hookup.
+I wanted it to look extremely simple yet have some mystical elegance, not a geeky device that needed a computer or smart phone hookup.
 Add that I am not a very good mechanical builder and the list of requirements became simple.

 - A bit of a mystical device.
 It should look simple, almost bare, yet not reveal immediately what it is.